borkdude/immutable-webapp/doc/presentation.md

 `$ git checkout database`

-Fill in the datalog queries in `db.clj` and test the functions from the REPL.
+Test the datalog queries in `webapp.query_test.clj`.

-You'll get instructions how to execute functions from REPL.
+You'll also get instructions how to perform the tests and how use the REPL to build your queries, in order to:

+* Query by attribute
+* Query by attribute with param
+* Query with predicats
+* Query with joins
+* Query with functions

 ---